-The Corona-Warn-App (CWA) is one of the measures that has been put in place to contain the pandemic over the last year.
+The Corona-Warn-App (CWA) is one of the measures that has been put in place to contain the pandemic since June 2020.
 How effective is the app as a digital tool and what are its benefits?
-Over the next few weeks, we will be using this blog to publish answers to these questions as well as results from the research undertaken by the Robert Koch Institute.
+We will be using this blog to publish answers to these questions as well as results from the research undertaken by the Robert Koch Institute.

 This article is the first in our focus on data donation and the Corona-Warn-App.
 We analyse the extent to which the voluntary, data protection-compliant provision of user data can provide information about user behaviour and the processes involved in the CWA ecosystem.